Skip to main content

 Professor Donaldson

-I am less pessimistic than some of what has been said.
+I am less pessimistic than some about what has been said.
 On the qualifications body, the bill sends a very powerful signal to those who will be in key positions in the new body that they will have to engage with communities to a much greater extent than has been the case hitherto.
 The bill makes that absolutely clear.
 The mechanisms that will be put in place have the potential to make that much better than it has been hitherto.

 As I said earlier, we should seek to use much more sophisticated methods of engagement beyond speaking to those who happen to be on committees.
 Louise Hayward’s work, as Mark Priestley made reference to, was an interesting example of how to engage a much wider range of people than those who happened to be directly working with her on the reform.